 1) during a special period (other than the conditions of martial law) or in the state of emergency.

 Article 10.4.3.
-Violation of the rules of special service that resulted in the death of a person through negligence if such an action caused the death of a person through negligence; - committed a crime of the gravity degree 5.
+Violation of the rules of special service that resulted in the death of a person through negligence

 A serviceperson who violated the rules of: